-Recruitment, interview, and informed consent were conducted and obtained by independent dedicated personnel who asked participants about their symptoms using a validated questionnaire with Filipino translation to reinforce the diagnosis of GERD.

-The GERDQ scores the frequency of four symptom questions: (1) heartburn, (2) regurgitation, (3) dyspepsia, and (4) nausea; and two impact questions: (1) sleep disturbance and (2) need for over-the-counter medications during the past seven days using a 4-point scale with scores ranging from 0 to 3 (0=0 days/week; 1=1 day/week; 2=2-3 days/week; and 3=4-7 days/week).
-A GERD score of 8 or more was regarded as having GERD.
+After obtaining informed written consent, patients were interviewed by independent dedicated personnel and asked about their symptoms using GERDQ (Appendix A) which is utilized to reinforce the diagnosis of GERD.
+GERDQ scores the frequency of four symptom questions: 1) Heartburn, 2) Regurgitation, 3) Dyspepsia and 4) Nausea and two impact questions: 1) Sleep disturbance and 2) Need for over-the-counter medications during the past seven days.
+It uses a 4-point scale with scores ranging from 0 to 3 (0 = 0 days/week; 1 = 1 day/week; 2 = 2-3 days/ week; and 3 = 4-7 days/week).
+A predetermined cut-off GERDQ score of 8 or more was regarded as having GERD.

-Several clinical profiles were also obtained and were verified using existing medical records.
-Information regarding the previous diagnosis of GERD and previous intake of antacids such as proton pump inhibitors, H2 receptor antagonists, aluminum/magnesium tablets, or alginates were obtained.
-The presence of comorbidities such as diabetes mellitus, hypertension, chronic heart and lung diseases, cerebrovascular diseases, hematologic disorders, malignancy, and immunocompromised states and their maintenance medications including antihypertensives (ACE Inhibitors, angiotensin receptor blockers, beta blockers, calcium channel blockers, diuretics, vasodilators), antidiabetic medications (insulin and oral hypoglycemic agents), antiplatelets, anticoagulants, and maintenance medications for chronic kidney disease (iron supplements, sodium bicarbonate, calcium carbonate, erythropoietin stimulating agents, and potassium binders) were also collected.
+Patient clinical profiles were also obtained.
+Information regarding previous diagnosis of GERD and previous intake of antacids such as proton pump inhibitors, H2-receptor antagonists, aluminum/magnesium tablets, or alginates were obtained.
+Presence of comorbidities such as diabetes mellitus, hypertension, chronic heart and lung diseases, cerebrovascular diseases, hematologic disorders, malignancies, and immunocompromised states, along with their maintenance medications, including antihypertensives (ACE Inhibitors, angiotensin receptor blockers, betablockers, calcium channel blockers, diuretics, vasodilators), anti-diabetic medications (insulin and oral hypoglycemic agents), antiplatelets and anticoagulants and maintenance medications for CKD (iron supplements, sodium bicarbonate, calcium carbonate, erythropoietin stimulating agents and potassium binders) were also collected.